pondersource/dev-stock/README.md

 ### Cypress Runner:
-Using electron is recommended for headless CI testing.
+Using `electron` is recommended for headless CI testing.
-Other browsers (chrome, firefox, edge) can be used for debugging or local testing.
+Other browsers (`chrome`, `firefox`, `edge`) can be used for debugging or local testing.

 ### Run Mode:
 Use dev for iterative local testing with enhanced logging.
 Use ci for automated pipelines with concise output.

 ### Cross-Platform Tests:
-For scenarios requiring two platforms (e.g., share-with, invite-link), specify both Platform 1 and Platform 2 along with their versions.
+For scenarios requiring two platforms (e.g., `share-with`, `invite-link`), specify both Platform 1 and Platform 2 along with their versions.

 # Debugging
 ## RD-SRAM